AzureIoTGBB/azure-iot-edge-hol/troubleshooting.md

 ### Lab troubleshooting tips

+_*General tips*_

+* As mentioned above, make sure you are running Linux containers.
+Right click on the 'whale' in your notification area and make sure it says "Switch to Windows containers" (which means you are currently correctly running Linux containers)
+* check the case on everything!  module names, routes, etc are all CASE SENSITIVE.
+If something is not connecting or data is not flowing, check the case between the module names and the routes.
+* if you aren't seeing data in the "D2C monitoring" in VS Code, make sure you are looking at the right device.
+For module2, you should be looking at your "IoT Leaf Device" (i.e. the one from the python script).
+For module 3 or subsequent modules, you should be monitoring your IoT *EDGE* device (because once we insert a module in between the device and IoT Hub, it becomes a different 'message' from a different source)
+* when it comes to troubleshooting, the first stop should be the docker logs for the modules.
+We can't say this enough :-)

 _*when I try to start IoT Edge (via iotedgectl start), I get an error mentioning the "Docker API"*_

 This can happen for a few reasons: